ilmdev0/ilm_dev/content/index.md

 Once upon a time, I wondered why everything couldn't be solved quickly and why projects couldn't be completed in a short amount of time.
 However, I have since realized that every successful project takes time, and solving problems requires thorough study and patience.

-### My Little Brain 🙆🏼‍♂️
+### My Little World 🌎
 I began using [[Obsidian]] in May 2024, and it has been an incredible platform for note-taking and sharing with others.
-I plan to share my problem-solving notes, open-source code, and project information from my little brain world, offering insights from my unique perspective. ![[graph1.png|500x500]]
+I plan to share my problem-solving notes, open-source code, and project information from my little world, offering insights from my unique perspective. ![[graph1.png]]

 > [!NOTE] Testimonials from my Instructor & colleagues
 > [Paavo Vartiainen](https://www.linkedin.com/in/paavovartiainen/):